lneugebauer/nextcloud-cookbook/docs/faqs.md

 Currently it's not possible to share a public link to a recipe.
 However, you can share recipes as text using the share button on the details screen.

+## How can I update the image of a recipe?

+Due to limitations of the coobook api, it is currently not possible to update the image of a recipe using the app.